ElektraInitiative/libelektra/src/bindings/erl_nif/elixir/README.md

 However, see [`src/bindings/erl_nif/README.md`](../README.md) for an overview of the differences to the C API and the limitations.

-Each of the Elektra classes is also available as a Elixir modules which implement a `GenServer` behaviour:
+Each of the Elektra classes is also available as a Elixir modules which implement a `GenServer` behavior[^1]:

 - `Elektra.Kdb`
 - `Elektra.Key`